The Women Enterprise Fund encourages women to become active participants and consumers of services to transform their lives positively.

-Market support is critical for the growth and general success of women-owned enterprises in Kenya.
+Market support is critical for the growth and overall success of women-owned enterprises in Kenya.

 Many businesses with immense potential have failed due to the inability to access the right markets for their products and services.

-Two of the Fund’s main obligations endeavors to support women-owned enterprises as follows;
+Two of the Fund’s primary obligations endeavours to support women-owned enterprises as follows;

 - Facilitating and supporting small women-owned enterprises to develop linkages with large established enterprises/institutions for business and mentorship and

-- Facilitating the marketing of products and services of women-owned enterprises in domestic, regional and international markets.
+- Promoting the marketing of products and services of women-owned enterprises in domestic, regional and international markets.

 The Fund has employed the following strategies to achieve this.
 They include;

-- Organizing and/or participating in organized marketing events such as trade fairs, exhibitions, conventions/conferences, and road shows.
-These marketing events are mainly within Kenya and they offer the entrepreneurs with an opportunity to network, showcase and market their products.
+- Organising and participating in organised marketing events such as trade fairs, exhibitions, conventions/conferences, and roadshows.
+These marketing events are mainly within Kenya, and they offer the entrepreneurs with an opportunity to network, showcase and market their products.